2018 Spring Schedule

 United Way of Asheville and Buncombe County, along with partners in the Asheville Buncombe Middle Grades Network has rolled out a new tool that supports students, their families and their neighboring communities.
 This tool is called “Homework Diners” and the model has had significant success in Albuquerque, New Mexico where the idea was born.

 Homework Diners are weekly family engagement events that allow students and families to receive homework support from paid teachers and volunteer tutors and a free meal for the whole family.
-They currently take place at three area middle schools, Asheville, Enka, and Erwin.
+They currently take place at four area middle schools, Asheville, Enka, Erwin and Owen.
 Homework Diners are open to any family with a K-12 student in the surrounding school district.
 Attendees will also have a chance to learn about community resources and take advantage of a variety of educational programs at these events.

 What Can We Expect Here In Buncombe County?